aleontiev/pyresource/README.md

             'email': 'email_address',   # remap the name
             'role': {                   # redefine the field (recommended)
                 # can be automatically inferred from model:

-                'source': 'role',           # the model source
+                'source': {                # the name of the underlying model field, or an expression 'lower': 'role'
+                },
-                'description': 'role'       # description
+                'description': 'role'       # description/help-text
-                'type': "number",           # type of the field, including nullability 'unique': False,            # uniqueness groups or true for self-only 'index': ['role'],          # index groups or true for self-only 'primary': False,           # primary key (default: false) 'default': 2,               # default value
+                'type': ["null", "number"], # JSONSchema+ type of the field, including nullability 'unique': False,            # uniqueness groups or true for self-only 'index': ['role'],          # index groups or true for self-only 'primary': False,           # whether or not this is a primary key 'default': 2,               # default value
-                'options': [{               # field choices
+                'options': [{               # choices/options
                     "value": 1,
                     "label": "normal",
                 }, {
                     "value": 2,
                     "label": "admin",
-                    "can": {                # dynamic field choice permissions "set": {"true": ".request.user.is_staff"},
+                    "can": {                # option-specific access controls
+                        "set": {"true": ".request.user.is_staff"},
                     }
                 },

-                # more advanced features:
+                # more advanced features independent from model layer:

-                # lazy loading
-                "lazy": True                # this field is lazy (default False)
-                                            # it will not be returned unless requested
-                # access control
+                "lazy": True                # this field will not be returned unless requested "can": {                    # field-specific access control
-                # by default, full access
-                "can": {
                     'get': {
                         'or': [{
                             'true': '.request.user.is_staff'